Plabbs/DCSTheWay/README.md

 Multiplayer is supported as long as the server has Player Exports turned on (most servers do).

+## Special functionality per module

+### Mirage 2000C
+* Desired heading<br>If the name of the waypoint is 3 digits (e.g. 090) then it interpreted as desired heading (Route Désirée) which can be seen using the RD button on the PCA top row.
+* Creation of offset waypoints (BAD)<br>
+Just create a waypoint after another and name it "BAD" or "Additional" and then it will be created as an offset for the previous waypoint.
+This will allow toss bombing CCRP target.
+Can also be created directly using shortcut Ctrl+Shift+A

 ## How to install?
 1. Download the latest zip file from the Releases section, and extract it.
-2. Copy the `TheWay.lua` file from the folder you just extracted into `Users/YourUsernameHere/Saved Games/DCS/Scripts`.
+2. Copy everything in `Scripts` folder from the folder you just extracted into `Users/YourUsername/Saved Games/DCS/Scripts`.
 The `DCS` folder name may be `DCS.openbeta` if you are on the openbeta version of the game.
 If you are on Steam, the name will always be just `DCS`.

 3. Edit the `Export.lua` file there and append this line at the end of the file, and save it:
   ```lua
   local TheWayLfs=require('lfs'); dofile(TheWayLfs.writedir()..'Scripts/TheWay.lua')